Tinnitus and hearing loss injuries can be caused by exposure to extreme noise levels and physical trauma.

 - Halverson v Brown (Oregon 2017) $100,000: The plaintiff is riding his bicycle through a busy intersection in Portland.
 He proceeds through the intersection at the crosswalk when the light turns green and the defendant fails to yield and hits him.
 Plaintiff gets thrown onto the windshield of the defendant's vehicle and suffers facial and head injuries.
 Plaintiff alleges, among other things, that he suffered permanent tinnitus as a result of the accident.
-Initial settlement demand is $170,000 and the case ultimately settles for $100,000.
+The initial settlement demand is $170,000 and the case ultimately settles for $100,000.

 You can only get a partial disability rating of 20% or less for tinnitus and hearing loss injuries.
-You can get a higher percentage rating your condition is so severe that it prevents you from working certain jobs.
+You can get a higher percentage rating if your condition is so severe that it prevents you from working certain jobs.